Log in

 There is no longer any difference between companies with or without a trade union delegation.

-2. By a company collective labour agreement (enterprise CLA), concluded with all trade unions represented in the company.
+2. By a company collective labour agreement (CLA), concluded with all trade unions represented in the company.

-In some cases, the procedure to amend the labour regulation for the introduction of night work is relaxed.
+In some cases, the procedure to amend the labour regulation for the introduction of night work is simplified.

 (no work between midnight and 5:00 a.m.)